PatrickC26/model_conversion-quantization/dataset/validation/README.md

 # model_conversion-quantization - datasets

 This repository contains **model conversion & quantization** developed for ML model optimization on embedded and edge devices.
 An easy benchmark is also given in this tutorial.
 Originally inspired by an internship project at Advantech, this app has been reworked for **educational and research purposes** only.

 ## 📌 Notes

 * 🔒 This repository is for **educational and research use only**.
-* 🌄 User should add their own image
+* 🌄 User should add their own image.
 Example URL: [`Images download`](https://www.image-net.org/challenges/LSVRC/2010/2010-downloads.php#images)